Sunbutter cookies made with sunflower butter stacked on counter

 16

 Let’s get baking!
-The holidays are almost here and there’s nothing better around this time of year than the smell of fresh, chewy cookies in the oven.
-These SunButter cookies are perfect for the holiday season or just when you’re craving a sweet treat.
+There’s nothing better than the smell of fresh, chewy SunButter cookies in the oven.
+These cookies are perfect for any time of year or just when you’re craving a sweet treat.
 They’re easy, and you can make them peanut and allergy-free, and vegan-friendly.
 What more could you ask for in sunflower seed butter cookies?

 Sunbutter cookies made with sunflower seed butter scattered on counter.